 How many kanji do Japanese people need to know so they can read, write and speak their own language?
-One of the biggest concerns and “headaches” of learning Japanese is the Chinese characters that the language uses, known as kanji.
+One of the biggest concerns and “headaches” of learning Japanese is the Chinese characters that the language uses, known as kanjis.

 How many kanji are there?

-Altogether it is believed that there are more than 5000 Chinese ideograms in the Japanese language.
+Altogether it is believed that there are more than 5000 Chinese characters in the Japanese language.
 Over the years these ideograms have ceased to be used and have been replaced by other words written in hiragana, with other kanji or even international words written in katakana.
 Knowing 2000 kanji is more than enough to be fluent in the Japanese language.

-Do the Japanese know all kanji?
+Do the Japanese know all the kanji?

 - A biologist or doctor may know more about these kanji;

-I hope you enjoyed the article, we appreciate the comments and shares.
+Hope you enjoyed the article, we appreciate the comments and shares.
 We also recommend reading: